MK316/Coding4ET/Lessons/Dataframe.md

-# Python dataframes and CSV file handling for beginners
+# 🍃 Dataframes and CSV file handling for beginners

 + Using Colab and Gradio
 + This manual introduces DataFrame basics, CSV handling in Colab, and builds toward creating a simple Gradio-based language application.
 Each section progressively increases in complexity, with hands-on coding examples and practice questions.